luminoso/npr-simulator3/README.md

 #### Results examples

 The above simulators export and show results both in CLI and as graphic that represents it.
-In the graphic below [ex2b.svg](results/ex2b.svg) is the result of the bandwith reservation impact in % of blocked requests:
+In the graphic below [ex2b.svg](results/ex2b.svg) is the result of the bandwidth reservation impact in % of blocked requests:

 <p align="center">
 	<img src="https://github.com/luminoso/npr-simulator3/raw/master/doc/ex2b.svg.png">